pianozoey/news-analyser/README.md

 | **`llama3.1:8b` model** pulled in Ollama | Article analysis |
 | **Playwright Chromium** | URL extraction (optional) |

-### Will it work without Ollama?

-**Partially.**

-- The site will load and you can paste article text or use sample articles.
-- **Analysis will fail** without a running Ollama instance on `http://localhost:11434` with the `llama3.1:8b` model available.
-You will see “Analysis unavailable” in the UI.
-- **URL extraction** does not use Ollama.
-It uses Playwright (with a plain `fetch` fallback), so it can work independently as long as Playwright browsers are installed.

-Everything runs locally.
-Article text is sent to your local Ollama server, not a third-party API.

 ## Setup

 ### 1. Install dependencies